-The Tim Gill Center for Public Media is a collaboration established in 2012 between 22 partner organizations, all working to connect people, expertise and resources to create and distribute new content that tells stories that would otherwise go untold.
-Rocky Mountain PBS is the convening partner with the following collaborators: Pikes Peak Library District, KRCC 91.5FM, University of Colorado – Colorado Springs, Pikes Peak Community College, and Rocky Mountain Community Radio (a consortium of 17 community-owned radio stations around the state of Colorado).
-The Tim Gill Center Collaboration produces programs to increase citizen participation in public media and foster citizen journalism.
+The Tim Gill Center for Public Media is a collaboration established in 2012 working to connect people, expertise and resources to create and distribute new citizen journalism content that tells stories that would otherwise go untold.
+Rocky Mountain PBS is the convening partner with the following collaborators: Pikes Peak Library District, KRCC 91.5FM, University of Colorado – Colorado Springs, Pikes Peak Community College, and Rocky Mountain Community Radio.

 The Tim Gill Center for Public Media staff over sees and manages not only the building activities, but all Southern Colorado outreach, underwriting, and special events by Rocky Mountain PBS, with the help of the KTSC-TV staff in at the Pueblo studio and a group of dedicated volunteers.